FrankieFinancial/onboarding-widget/README.md

 - [x] Customize success page redirect url
 - [x] Customize font
 - [x] Customize all styles freely
-- [ ] Dispatch events on every step of the progress of the user to allow greater interaction between the host platform and the UI Screen
+- [ ] Dispatch events on every step of the progress of the user to allow greater interaction between the host platform and the Smart UI
 - [ ] Reduce file size by splitting it in multiple assets hosted by Frankie.
 - [ ] Customize success page content
 - [ ] Create public credentials that can be used directly by the frontend, with no backend required
-- [ ] Customize text throughout the UI Screen
+- [ ] Customize text throughout the Smart UI
 - [ ] Customize progress bar range, start value and end value

 ## All current options and their defaults